-Biophilic interior design aims at creating a connection with nature in man-made environments, and has proven benefits, including reducing anxiety and promoting productivity.
-It’s more than just bringing the outside in though; it’s about nature in all its guises, including natural light, views on nature, plants, natural materials, textures and patterns.
+Biophilic interior design studios aim at creating a connection with nature in man-made environments and have proven benefits, including reducing anxiety and promoting productivity.
+It’s more than just bringing the outside in though; it’s about nature in all its guises, including natural light, views of nature, plants, natural materials, textures, and patterns.

 VTN Architects – Vietnam

-All of these efforts come together in Stepping Park House, a three-storey residential project centered around a large void that cuts diagonally through the building.
-Plants and trees soaked in natural light decorate each floor, maximising a connection with the neighbouring park.
+All of these efforts come together in Stepping Park House, a three-story residential project centered around a large void that cuts diagonally through the building.
+Plants and trees soaked in natural light decorate each floor, maximizing a connection with the neighboring park.

 Biombo Architects – Indonesia